 Due to the nature of how websites are designed and developed, it is easy to be overly focused on the initial ‘going live’ period.
 And while the process of designing and getting a website online is an important one, often this pales in comparison to the ongoing work and stress that can be involved in maintaining and supporting a website over the lifetime of your business.

 It is therefore important to think of your website as an evolving entity that grows as you do.
 This means that updates, patches and content shouldn’t stop when you go live, but rather, going live merely represents the first milestone of becoming a digital brand.
+The best mortgage broker website designs always frame websites as long-term assets for businesses.

 Keeping Your Website Up-To-Date